TeamOpenSmartGlasses/AugmentOS/README.md

 ## TeamOpenSmartGlasses (TOSG)

-TeamOpenSmartGlasses is a team building open-source smart glasses tech to upgrade human thinking.
+TeamOpenSmartGlasses is a team building open-source smart glasses tech towards an open, self-empowered, intercognitive, augmented future.
 Our industry partners include companies like Vuzix, Activelook, TCL, and others.
-To get involved, check out our website https://teamopensmartglasses.com or our [Discord server](https://discord.gg/bAKsjh8CtE).
+To get involved, check out our website https://teamopensmartglasses.com and join our [Discord server](https://discord.gg/bAKsjh8CtE).

 ## License